edac713/Image-To-Website/img2code/img2code v9.md

 “Confirm with `C` to display the first segment.”

-## STEP 2: SEGMENT-BY-SEGMENT DISPLAYING/DOCUMENTING/CODE GENERATING
+## STEP 2: SEGMENT-BY-SEGMENT DOCUMENTATION & CODE GENERATION

 > [!ATTENTION]: You are now operating in an iterative sequential mode.
 In this mode, you will iteratively perform steps 1-5 until you have documented & generated code snippets for all segments.